isuhao/OGTatt/Docs/Ideas.md

 ## Controls

+* Keyboard
- * `Enter`: Enter/Leave nearest vehicle on the most convenient side
+   - `Enter`: Enter/Leave nearest vehicle on the most convenient side
- * `]`: Specifically enter/leave nearest vehicle on the right side
+   - `]`: Specifically enter/leave nearest vehicle on the right side
- * `[`: Specifically enter/leave nearest vehicle on the left side
+   - `[`: Specifically enter/leave nearest vehicle on the left side

+## UI

++ Chat as pop-up with avatar and message for people on-screen and.

 ## Hand-to-Hand combat

 + Disarm
 + Counter
 + Grab/Chokehold (PvP: buttonbash to break neck/free)